frederic-perez/AmE-dictionary/dictionary.md

 __Seven Dwarf status__
 __Silver State__ Nevada.
 __Sin City__ Urban area (a city or part of) that caters to various vices.
 These vices may be legal (depending on area) or illegal activities which are tolerated.
 Cities or areas that have this reputation include, in the US: Las Vegas, NV, and Reno, NV.
+__Sino-Japanese vocabulary__ That portion of the Japanese vocabulary that is of Chinese origin or makes use of morphemes of Chinese origin (similar to the use of Latin/Greek in English).
 __Spanish moss__ :two::shit:
 __Sped case__
 __St.
 Bernard__